colin-humphrey/phalcon-root/README.md

     </Directory>
 </VirtualHost>

-### Test the paths and verify nothing broken, the command should output.
-Syntax OK
+###  Test the paths.
+At the moment the app is not scaffolded so a DocumentRoot warning will be thrown.

 /Applications/MAMP/bin/apache2/bin/httpd -t